Ulises-Molina/Ulises-Molina/README.md

 I'm a passionate frontend developer from Argentina, Buenos Aires.

-I like to be in constant growth with the ability to learn new technologies and adapt easily to new work teams achieving scalable web projects.
+I like to be in constant growth with the ability to learn new technologies and adapt easily to new work teams.

 I am passionate about challenges and even more so if they enrich my knowledge.